Barnett's Fort |

 John Light's Fort

-A settlers' (Johannes Leicht) stone house built in 1742, located at Maple and 11th Streets on the west-side of town.
+A settlers' (Johannes Leicht) stone house built in 1742, located at Maple and 11th Streets on the west side of town.
 Light was killed in 1759.
 The house later became a Mennonite meetinghouse and later also as a distillery.
-A plaque was placed on the house in 1974, but the house is nearly derelict today (1999).
+A plaque was placed on the house in 1974, but the house stood derelict for many years.
+The original third story of the house, and portions of the second story as well, were removed many years ago.
+It was partially restored in 2010-14.

 Bethel Moravian Church Fort